haditim/dotfiles/README.md

 NOTE: this repo is now hosted mainly on [Codeberg](https://codeberg.org/haditim/dotfiles) and [GitHub](https://github.com/haditim/dotfiles) serves as its mirror.

 # dot files
-These are my personal dotfiles.
+These are my personal dotfiles for a light-weight desktop environment with Sway.
+The config is tested with Debian, Void and Arch GNU/Linux distros as well as  FreeBSD and OpenBSD.

 # sway
-Install `sway swaybg swayidle swaylock` (and `pipewire pipewire-alsa pipewire-pulse wireplumber`) as well as `i3status` for a minimal setup.
+Install `sway swaybg swayidle swaylock` (and `pipewire pipewire-alsa pipewire-pulse wireplumber xdg-desktop-portal-wlr`) as well as `i3status` for a minimal setup.
 Settings are already in place.
 The display config can be changed in `~/.config/sway/outputs` by running `swaymsg -t get_outputs` after wdisplays has the changes you'd want.